Trinity (comic book): Trinity (first series)

 However, his is not the only case: reality seems to be unstable and some special people keep seeing visions of either how reality is supposed to be, or alternate worlds continually overlapping.
 Tarot goes to Opal City, where her cards show that she will be helped.
 There, she finds Charity O'Dare, a fellow mystic, and is instructed on the power of the Worldsoul, a bond linking a human to the living spirit of Earth.
 She realizes she needs to help fix the situation or she will die along with Earth.
 Morgaine and Enigma, bickering about their usage of power, agree to find Despero and complete the ritual.
 As a replacement for the Cosmic Egg's power, Morgaine finds a new source of energy - the Major Arcana of the Tarot.

 Alfred realizes that he is part of a larger group, one needed to bring back the true Trinity.
 He gathers Dick Grayson, Lois Lane, Tom Tresser, and Kara In-Ze, and tells them that they were better people in another world.
 All agree to hear him out and find the last member of the cabal, Donna Troy, now a librarian in Virginia.
 Alfred and his group go to Happy Harbor and perform a ritual that transports them to the world inside the Cosmic Egg, which Krona devastated before Batman, Superman, and Wonder Woman stopped him and helped rebuild civilization.

-Meanwhile, Tomorrow Woman inadvertently creates rifts that threaten to destroy Earth.
+Tomorrow Woman inadvertently creates rifts that threaten to destroy Earth.
 Morgaine plans to drain their power, but the Justice League stops her.
 Meanwhile, the Friends (Alfred's group) hear a story from the Pilgrims as to how Atmahn the Night Judge once rescued a child whose family had been killed, who became known as Rabat.
 Those who had rejected the order the Judge brought had formed the Laughing Chaos, who beat Rabat to death.
 The Friends realize it is a retelling of Jason Todd's death at the Joker's hands.